FlexiGroBots-H2020/Data-Space/Readme-2.md

 ### CREDITS
 This article was written by [Antonio Carlos Cob Parro](https://www.linkedin.com/in/carlos-cob-parro/) under the supervision of [Daniel Calvo Moreno](https://www.linkedin.com/in/calvoad/).

-A. Carlos Cob is an open source developer with a passion for administering Linux systems and Kubernetes clusters.
-Between March and May he partnered with TOP-IX to explore value-added GAIA-X Federation Services for Data Spaces.
+A. Carlos Cob is "fill the blank".

 Daniel Calvo is Telecommunications engineer with more than 10 years of experience working on research and innovation projects in the area of embedded systems, edge computing, Internet of Things (IoT) and Artificial Intelligence.